exercism/go/README.md

 must be named `exercise_slug.go`.
 This is because CI needs to delete stub files to avoid conflicting definitions.

+The track exercises may or may not provide stub files.
+The first few exercises provide stubs as a helpful starting point.
+The initial exercise users will encounter without a stub is [twelve-days](exercises/twelve-days/).
+At this point users will have some experience in creating solutions for the exercises and can begin to create their own solutions from scratch.
+Some of the later exercises may have stub files if the author thinks there may be implementation confusion, a particularly difficult concept, or boilerplate code needed.

 ### Problem Versioning

 Each problem defines a `const targetTestVersion` in the test file, and validates